LukasHuth/MinecraftServer/nbt_lib/README.md

 # Disclaimer

 This crate is heavily inspired by the work of [shenjack](https://github.com/shenjackyuanjie) and [Yue Fei](https://github.com/InfyniteHeap) in their crate [nbt-rust](https://github.com/shenjackyuanjie/nbt-rust).
+Same goes for [Owen Gage](https://github.com/owengage) and their crate [fastnbt](https://github.com/owengage/fastnbt/tree/master), it helped a lot, when i was stuck, how to implement the serde Serializer and Deserializer.
 Because this library draws from their work, it is not intended for standalone release.

 ## Data Sources